ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

   <https://christophmolnar.com/books/conformal-prediction/>.

-- In addition to the score method, several other variants of confor- Â mal prediction methods exist.
+- In addition to the score method, several other variants of confor- mal prediction methods exist.
 For a comprehensive collection of conformal prediction literature and resources, see the Awesome Conformal Prediction page:
   <https://github.com/valeman/awesome-conformal-prediction>.